Chris Ifediora

 Christian Onyebuchi Ifediora is a Nigerian medical practitioner and educator.
 He is currently an associate professor at Griffith University.
 He founded the Onyebuchi Chris Ifediora (OCI) Foundation, an international non-profit organization.

 Early life and education

 Christian Onyebuchi Ifediora was born in Enugu State, Nigeria.
 He is from Nsugbe in Anambra State.
 In 2004, he obtained his MBBS from Nnamdi Azikiwe University.
 He completed a master's in public health (MPH) from the University of Liverpool in 2008.
-In 2019, he received the Southeast Asia Leadership (HMS-SEAL) qualification from Harvard Medical School and is currently pursuing a Ph.D. at the University of Southern Queensland.
+In 2019, he received the Southeast Asia Leadership (HMS-SEAL) qualification from Harvard Medical School he completed his Ph.D. at the University of Southern Queensland.

+He is a member of national Expert Advisory Panel specifically representing the focus area “Men of African Descent'.
+The guidelines, which updated Australia's previous guidance on prostate-specific antigen (PSA) testing and early detection, were approved by the National Health and Medical Research Council in May 2026.